rajarshi-basak/company-interview-questions/Standard Chartered/Round_1/Q1_General&MLQuestions.md

 5. Do you know how Named Entity Recognition is done?
 6. What is the unerlying algorithm and concept based on which simple NER systems are built?
 7. If there is a training dataset with non-linear trend and you can fit either a decision tree or a neural network with no activation function, which one will you use?
 Why?

+### Large Language Models

+8. What is the one breakthorugh idea that LLM's use that makes it what it is?
+9. Why are LLMs better than RNNs?
+10. What is the key idea in the tranformer architecture?